Stop In To Downtown’s Snazzy Speakeasy: The Pocket At Tailor’s Union

 Clearly, I was enamored with The Pocket.
 An historic yet modern space, fancy drinks, great music, a diverse crowd…and a concept different from anything else in town?
 It’s not for everyone, but I’m into it.

-At Preview Night, I had the chance to chat with one of the establishment’s owners, who provided the background info I’ve peppered throughout this post.
+I spoke with one of the establishment’s owners, who provided the background info I’ve peppered throughout this post.
 The Pocket is shrouded in secrecy a bit, so be open-minded when you go, as info may be subject to change.

 After the initial public opening period, Tailor’s Union / The Pocket added a members-only component.
 If you want more info on becoming a member, head on in to the bar and they can provide you with details.
 It’s clear to me that this membership is for people who appreciate – and can afford – the finer things.